cajacko/practices/docs/checklists-reference/README.md

 - [ ] Do all files/folders follow the naming conventions set out in the project?
 If no conventions, set them out.
 - [ ] Ensure your PR has an good description of changes and links to any issues/tickets/deployed assets etc
 - [ ] Have all comments to this PR been replied to and resolved?
+- [ ] Was this code based off any templating tools that may need updating with your new practices?

 ## Deploying/publishing